Learn what you can do For the Planet

 Three quarters of global greenhouse gas emissions come from people so to really cut carbon everyone needs to be involved.

 The challenge is that many people aren’t sure what to do, don’t know the impact of different changes and don’t want to do it alone.
 Giki Zero helps with all three.

 With a few simple questions we can estimate your carbon footprint.
 You can then choose from over 160 steps to find ways to reduce it.
 It’s free and super easy to use.
 There are steps for every lifestyle and budget.

 Personalise your carbon footprint

-Giki has a super detailed, science based, carbon calculator which is really easy and fun to use!
+Giki has a detailed, science based, carbon calculator which is still easy and fun to use!
 Enter as much, or as little, information as you want.
-The more you put in, the more accurate it gets for you.
-It covers everything from home, food and travel, to pets, financial services, clothes and lots more.
+The more you put in, the more personalised your estimate and we cover everything from home, food and travel, to pets, financial services, clothes and lots more.

 Find the right steps for your lifestyle and budget

-Giki is a Social Enterprise and our mission is to help people live sustainably.
+Giki, which stands for Get Informed, Know your Impact, is a Social Enterprise and B Corp based in the UK and our mission is to help people live sustainably.
 All of our team work at Giki because we want to help people cut carbon emissions everywhere!
 We are lucky to be supported by amazing specialists and experts from the academic, scientific, education and business communities.